anninterpreter/100-Days-Of-MLCode/README.md

 ## Day23: Nov 09,2018
 **Today's Work** : Model Selection - Worked with K-Fold Cross Validation for Model Selection, also learned about finding the best Hyperparameters for Model using Grid Search.
 Learned about XGBoost.

+## Day24: Nov 10,2018
+**Today's Work** : Introduction to Natural Lanuage Processing (NLP) - Worked with NLP for a Restaurant.
+Made a Classification Model based on Reviews given to Restaurant by Customers to Predict if the Customer liked the Resutarant or Not.